 A channel run by James Hughes explores queries and experiences that illustrators are likely to have.
 If you are an illustrator building your portfolio, working for a company, looking for an agent, or thinking about going completely freelance, then this is the channel for you.
 Hughes gives you sound advice based on experience and industry standards.

 The famous online learning site has its own YouTube channel and it is genuinely quite resourceful!
 Teachers have videos that serve as a sample for the course they are running on Skillshare.
-Watch the video about a creative skill that you are interested in learning and maybe even complete the entire course on the Skillshare site.
+Watch the video about a creative skill that you are interested in learning and maybe even complete the entire course on the Skillshare platform.

 Gareth David Studio is a Graphic Design channel on YouTube.
 He specialises in designing logos, branding design, creative learning with Adobe software and more.
 With the content on this channel, you may not even have to spend money on an expensive degree in design.
 Simply design as you watch and create a good portfolio from what you have learnt.